 Presentations for other grade levels or Scout groups may be arranged through the Public Education office.

-The goal of Fire-Stoppers is to help children better understand the responsibility and potential consequence of fire and to help adults provide adequate safeguards in the home and community.
+The goal of the Youth Firesetting Prevention Program is to help children better understand the responsibility and potential consequence of fire and to help adults provide adequate safeguards in the home and community.

-If parents have concerns about the level of their child's fire interest, or if they are aware of a fire situation their child has been involved in, they are encouraged to contact Fire-Stoppers to set up an educational intervention as soon as possible.
+If parents have concerns about the level of their child's fire interest, or if they are aware of a fire situation their child has been involved in, they are encouraged to contact the Youth Firesetting Prevention Program to set up an educational meeting as soon as possible.
 It is imperative that each child has access to an age-appropriate fire education experience.